Select an Engine-Driven Welding Generator for Your Service Truck

 The first step in repairing a broken piece of steel is cutting out the damaged portion.
 An oxy-fuel torch can be found on most trucks, but choosing the right engine drive gives you two additional options: plasma cutting and carbon arc gouging.

 Plasma cutting is an arc cutting process that creates a constricted arc that melts a small work area and then removes it with a constricted flow of a hot, ionized gas (standard compressed air).
 This process cuts all metals that conduct electricity.
-Plasma cutters offer lightweight portability and can cut steel up to ¾-in. with 10,000 watts of power from an engine drive.
+Plasma cutters offer lightweight portability and can cut steel up to 3/4-inch with 10,000 watts of power from an engine drive.

 Carbon arc gouging is a cutting process by which metals are melted by the heat of an arc using a carbon electrode.
 Molten metal is then forced away from the cut by a blast of forced air.
 It is available on most engine drives; machines that offer at least 300 amps of power at a high-duty cycle work best for gouging.
 If you need to remove a lot of metal, look for an engine drive with a peak output of at least 500 amps.
-This lets you run 3/8-in. diameter carbons, so you’ll get the job done faster.
+This lets you run 3/8-inch diameter carbons, so you’ll get the job done faster.

 Flux cored welding is also popular in the field because the wire is self-shielded and offers less chance of contamination than a solid wire with shielding gas.
 Like MIG welding, flux cored welding joins metal by heating it with an arc between a continuously-fed filler metal electrode and the work piece.
 Flux cored electrodes, however, contain a flux within the electrode that provides atmospheric shielding and other process benefits.
 An engine drive with constant voltage (CV) output provides superior wire welding performance over a constant current (CC) machine.
 Amperage requirements vary based on the type and diameter of wire used, but a 250- to 300-amp machine is sufficient for most applications.